-In the strategic planning completed in 2023, the Stefnir's business focuses over the next few years were decided.
-The board of directors and employees actively participated in this task, and numerous key performance indicators were set which are designed to support and strengthen Stefnir as the leading fund manager in Iceland.
+The strategic planning completed in 2023 set out areas of focus in Stefnir's business for the next years.
+The board of directors and employees took an active part in this work and a number of key performance indicators were identified which would support and consolidate Stefnir's position as a leading fund manager in Iceland.

-The values decided upon in the strategic planning by the board and employees in 2022 are professional, forward-thinking and responsible.
-The sentence "Together we create valuable opportunities by being forward-thinking and acting responsibly" is a good description of the power of teamwork which prevails in the company, where we look to the future responsibly, guided by the interests of our clients.
+The values identified by the board of directors and employees in 2022 are professional, forward-thinking and responsible.
+The company's core values are summed up in the sentence "Together we create valuable opportunities by being forward-thinking and acting responsibly," underlining the power of teamwork which prevails in the company, where we look to the future responsibly, guided by the interests of our clients.